LDAPAccountManager/lam/lam/docs/README.Kolab.txt

     violation.
 This is caused by a bug in the Kolab GUI.

+4. Adding a Kolab part to existing accounts

+  If you upgrade existing non-Kolab accounts please make sure that the account has a Unix password.

-3. Installing LAM on the Kolab server
+5. Installing LAM on the Kolab server

   You can install LAM in the directory "/kolab/var/kolab/www" which is the root directory for Apache.
   The PHP installation already includes all required packages.